 The Hunter Commission of 1882 was presided by Sir William Hunter and was appointed by Lord Ripon, the then viceroy of India.
-The hunter commission was constituted on 3rd April 1882, after a request of general council of education was made to Ripon.
-This article will provide you important facts about the topic, ‘Hunter Commission Reports’ of 1882 and 1920 that are of significance for Modern Indian History of subject of the IAS Exam.
+The hunter commission was constituted on 3rd April 1882, after a request of the general council of education was made to Ripon.
+This article will provide you with important facts about the topic, ‘Hunter Commission Reports’ of 1882 and 1920 that are of significance for Modern Indian History syllabus of the IAS Exam.

 Hunter Commission – Who was Sir William Hunter?

 Sir William Hunter was an Indian Civil Service officer and a member of the Executive Council of the Viceroy.

 William Wilson Hunter was born on 15 July 1840 in Glasgow, Scotland, to Andrew Galloway Hunter, a Glasgow manufacturer.
 He was the second of his father’s three sons.
 In 1854 he started his education at the ‘Quaker Seminary’ at Queenswood, Hampshire and a year later he joined the Glasgow Academy.

 He was educated at Glasgow University (BA 1860), Paris and Bonn, acquiring a knowledge of Sanskrit, LL.D., before passing first in the final examination for the Indian Civil Service in 1862

 History of Modern India for UPSC is closely related to the History of the British Raj in India.
 Due to this, major commissions, laws and events related to the raj are an important part of the UPSC Syllabus.
 In this article, we will discuss the Hunter Commission Reports of 1882 and 1920 in relation to the IAS Exam and the merits of the Hunter Commission.